FLORIDA OF THE CONQUISTADOR

 descended on the intruders.

-THE SECOND VOYAGE
+THE SECOND VOYAGE OF PONCE DE LEON

 It would be eight years before Ponce de Leon could get funding for a second trip to Florida.
 Hernando Cortez